 A masterpiece displaying the Indo-Saracenic architecture, Mysore Palace is a magnificent heritage edifice located in the center of the Mysore city facing the Chamundi hills.

-The palace stands as the royal residence of Wodeyar rulers who ruled the erstwhile Kingdom of Mysore from the year 1399 to 1950.
+The palace stands as the royal residence of Wodeyar rulers who ruled the erstwhile Kingdom of Mysore from 1399 to 1947.

 This splendid building houses two durbar halls, a number of huge courtyards, buildings and breathtakingly beautiful gardens.